Skip to content

 A- Twin Falls

 Located close to Paia, Twin Falls is one of the best and most popular waterfalls to visit in Hawaii.
-It is a pretty big place that is often uncrowded, and it boasts stunning views with a serene atmosphere.
+It is a pretty big place that is often uncrowded, boasting stunning views with a serene atmosphere.
 Among the enjoyable experiences there, you can swim in the pool or go cliff jumping.
-The best time to visit this magical place is right after a rainstorm as you will be able to see the waterfall at its best.
+The best time to visit this magical place is right after a rainstorm, as you can see the waterfall at its best.

 Twin Falls is the first accessible waterfall while driving the Road to Hana.
 After a bridge crosses the Ho’olawa Nui stream, you will find Twin Falls.
-It is about 30 minutes up the Hana Highway, and it can be reached by hiking along a mile-long trail.
+It is about 30 minutes up the Hana Highway and can be reached by hiking along a mile-long trail.

 B- Waimoku Falls

-Dropping 400 feet down a sheer lava rock wall into a boulder-strewn pool, Waimoku Falls is an absolutely beautiful and alluring place on Maui.
-It is an exceptional waterfall where you can walk right up to its base, and it flows year-round.
+Dropping 400 feet down a sheer lava rock wall into a boulder-strewn pool, Waimoku Falls is a wonderful and alluring place on Maui.
+It is an exceptional waterfall where you can walk right up to its base and flows year-round.
 This spot also includes swimming holes downstream that are known informally as the “Seven Sacred Pools.”

-Waimoku Falls is located at the end of the Pipiwai Trail, which is considered Hawaii’s best hiking trail.
-Along the trail, there is a bamboo forest and other several waterfalls.
-The bamboo forest gives the feeling of Thai islands where the sound of the wind blowing through the bamboo cane is amazing.
+Waimoku Falls is located at the end of the Pipiwai Trail, considered Hawaii’s best hiking trail.
+Along the trail, there is a bamboo forest and several other waterfalls.
+The bamboo forest gives the feeling of Thai islands where the sound of the wind blowing through the bamboo cane is impressive.

 10 Best Waterfalls in Hawaii: Island by Island